shanks1911/shanks1911/README.md

 # About Me

-I'm interested in understanding **how financial markets work beneath the charts**.
+I'm interested in understanding **how financial markets work beneath the charts.**

-My work revolves around designing experiments, building research infrastructure, and solving quantitative problems using real-world datasets.

-Over the last few years, my interests have gradually shifted from general AI engineering toward **quantitative research**, **market microstructure**, and **financial data engineering**.
+Over the last few years, my interests have gradually shifted from building AI applications to studying **quantitative research**, **market microstructure**, and **financial data engineering**.

-I enjoy turning messy datasets into reproducible research.
+I enjoy asking questions, working with messy real-world datasets, designing experiments, and building research systems whose results can be trusted.

 ---